briandrum/codes.forchagrin.com/_chapters/chapter-517-gambling.md

 prosecuted under appropriate State law.

 3. _(c)_ Premises used or occupied in violation of this section constitute a nuisance subject to abatement pursuant to Ohio R.C.
-Chapter 3767.\
+[Chapter 3767][ORC Chapter 3767].\
 (ORC 2915.03)

 ## 517.04   Public gaming